shaneawilson/osticket-prereqs/README.md

 <![image](https://github.com/shaneawilson/osticket-prereqs/assets/148294831/6077be9d-70a8-41e6-8c7d-2c09afb562e1)

-We are about to install the osTicketing System
+We are about to install the osTicketing System.
+This ticketing system will give us the ability to effectively lead a team of help desk professionals and troubleshoot customer problems.
 </p>
 <br />